In brief

 A flat pad is not the default for every design.
 It is the cleaner option only when the back is broad enough to hold it cleanly.

-Flat-pad earring posts with disclosed material details make sense when the front does not need a visible topper and the back offers enough flat area for a larger, easier-to-align contact area for the adhesive and pad.
+Flat-pad earring posts make sense when the front does not need a visible topper and the back has enough flat area for the pad to sit fully on the clay.
+Check pad width, what the post and pad are made from, finish, and included backs before buying.

 If the back is narrow, stepped, or heavily shaped, a flat pad may leave too little contact area or make the post sit tilted, depending on the adhesive, prep, pad size, and earring weight.
 In that case, a visible topper or loop-based solution is usually better.